Hawley Retainer: Cost, Care, Benefits and How They Compare

 Hawley retainers play a vital role in orthodontic aftercare and are designed to maintain the results achieved through braces and other corrective measures.

-For this purpose, they contain a combination of metallic wires and acrylic material, custom-made to fit each individual’s needs and dental structures.
+Retainers prevent teeth from shifting back after braces are removed.
+To achieve this, they contain a combination of metallic wires and acrylic material, custom-made to fit each individual’s needs and dental structures.

 Purpose of a Hawley retainer:

 The primary purpose of a Hawley retainer is to maintain the corrected position of teeth after the braces are removed.
-Braces and other orthodontic treatments apply forces and gentle pressure to reposition and correctly align your teeth.
+Braces and other orthodontic treatments apply forces and pressure to reposition and correctly align your teeth.

-How often a Hawley retainer should be worn
+How often should a Hawley retainer be worn?

 Hawley retainer